L.S. Dunes: History

 The band formed in 2020 during the COVID-19 pandemic as vocalist Anthony Green (frontman of Circa Survive, Saosin and the Sound of Animals Fighting) was looking for people to make music with.
 Originating from rehearsals for Thursday's 2020 holiday livestream, the project started with the working title Dad Bods.
 The other L.S.
 Dunes members individually recorded their parts for their debut album, Past Lives, before landing on a vocalist, and Thursday drummer Tucker Rule sent Green instrumental tracks, not initially revealing the group's lineup.

 Word of the group first emerged when they appeared on the poster for Riot Fest in May 2022.
 My Chemical Romance guitarist Frank Iero unveiled the band with guitarist Travis Stever of Coheed and Cambria and Thursday's bassist Tim Payne.
 Coinciding with their unveiling, L.S.
 Dunes released their debut single, "Permanent Rebellion", the first single from Past Lives.
 It was released via Fantasy Records on August 26 with a music video, and drew praise from several music outlets.
 The group announced a series of North American tour dates from September 16 to November 30.

 L.S.
 Dunes made their live debut at day one of Riot Fest 2022 at Douglass Park, Chicago, Illinois, on September 16 – where My Chemical Romance also happened to be headlining – playing six songs from Past Lives.
 After debuting the song at Riot Fest, they released the opening track of Past Lives, "2022", as their second single.
 The song was released alongside a psychedelic video.

 In October 2022, the band announced details of their first UK tour.
 They are set to play across four cities in January 2023 alongside yet-to-be-announced special guests, in celebration of the release of Past Lives.
 On October 21, L.S.
 Dunes released the third single from Past Lives, "Bombsquad", which was also debuted at their Riot Fest set.
 Released with an accompanying live video, the track came from a poem Green wrote "around the time" of the January 6 United States Capitol attack.

 On June 23, 2023, L.S.
 Dunes returned with the single "Benadryl Subreddit".
 The song's title came from a conversation between Iero and Mikey Way of My Chemical Romance about legal ways of getting high.
 Its video was directed, shot, and edited by Nick and Pat Demarais and produced by Cheers Dude Productions.
+Later that year, they released "Old Wounds".
+The release was received with some flack from fans after the music video was released, having been entirely AI-generated.

 In May 2024, the band confirmed that a second full-length album has been recorded.

 On September 20, the band released the single Fatal Deluxe.
 Their second album, Violet, was released on January 31, 2025.